 Fold any overhanging dough back and tuck it under the edge of the pie plate, creating an all around edge.

-You can leave the edge as is, for a rustic, homemade look, or you can apply a decorative edge with your fingers or a fork.
-My friend Cathy B. @ Bright Bakes does an excellent job of rolling out pie dough.
-She’s a pie girl so her pies are beautiful.
-That’s just how she rolls.
-My pies are…a little more rustic.
+You can leave the edge as is, for a rustic, homemade look (that’s what I do), or you can crimp a decorative edge with your fingers or a fork.

 And there ya have it!
 Flawless, ultra-flaky pie dough.
-You did it.
-Go ahead, feel a little smug.
 Fill it and bake it according to your favorite recipes.